eerkela/bertrand/docs/source/content/motivation.rst

 This effectively triples the size of every :class:`float <python:float>` that Python creates and makes storing them in arrays particularly inefficient.
-By contrast, C can store the same value in a third of the memory thanks to manual `memory management <https://en.wikipedia.org/wiki/Memory_management>`_ and static typing.
+By contrast, C can store the same value in only 8 bytes of memory thanks to manual `memory management <https://en.wikipedia.org/wiki/Memory_management>`_ and static typing.
 This allows us to store 3 times as many floats in C as we can in Python, without compromising their values or exceeding the original memory footprint.
-What's more, C exposes several smaller data types with reduced precision compared to Python's doubles.
+What's more, C exposes several smaller float types with reduced precision compared to Python's doubles.
 By demoting our floats to a `32
 <https://en.wikipedia.org/wiki/Single-precision_floating-point_format>`_ or
 `16-bit <https://en.wikipedia.org/wiki/Half-precision_floating-point_format>`_